BarakB1991/web_project_1/readme.md

 Used BEM methodology for writing code, so to keep the code tidy and readable. this was used for HTML and CSS\
-In CSS, I used various different attributes to perform visual spectacles, such as: animation, keyframes, overflow and more.
+In CSS, I used various different attributes to perform visual spectacles, such as: animation, keyframes, overflow, pseudo classes and more.

 ## Credits
 Barak Barzilay via